A not so green thumb

 A ritual was starting to form by now.
 Check seeds every two days and water as necessary.
 I had got the hang of the 'not too much' and 'not too little' water balance too.
 Life was good.

 But where were the plants?
-It had been almost 2 weeks, and still no sign of life in the wells.
+It had been almost 2 weeks, and still no sign of life.

 Finally, a small green head made its appearance.
 My excitement was palpable.
 Everyone in the house was summoned and made to marvel at this new tiny life.